-Many Purepotions customers come to us because they suffer from various types of sensitivities and allergies and therefore have to be super cautious about the products they put on their skin; they know that our gentle, natural skincare products are unlikely to cause a flare-up while helping to maintain and protect healthy, hydrated and supple skin.
+Many Balmonds customers come to us because they suffer from various types of sensitivities or allergies, and have to be super cautious about the products they put on their skin; they know that our gentle, natural skincare products are unlikely to cause a flare-up while helping to maintain and protect healthy, hydrated and supple skin.

 What types of tests are available?